Chiral supersolid and dissipative time crystal in Rydberg-dressed Bose-Einstein condensates with Raman-induced spin-orbit coupling: Results and discussion

 For the second case, we apply an in-plane quadrupole magnetic field (i.e., an in-plane gradient magnetic field) to the system by adding the term $g_{F}\mu _{B}\mathbf{B}\left( \mathbf{r}\right) \cdot \bm{\sigma }$ to the single-particle Hamiltonian \cite{Ray,Li}.
-Here $g_{F}=-1/2$ is the Lande factor, $\mu _{B}$ is Bohr magnetic moment, $\mathbf{B}\left( \mathbf{r}\right) =B\left( x\hat{e}_{x}-y\hat{e}_{y}\right) $ is the in-plane gradient magnetic field with the strength $B$, and $\bm{\sigma }$ is the $2\times2$ Pauli spin matrices.
-Once the in-plane quadrupole magnetic field is included, e.g., $B=6$ as shown in Fig. 3(b), the system exhibits an unusual density and phase distributions.
+Here $g_{F}=-1/2$ is the Lande factor, $\mu _{B}$ is Bohr magnetic moment, $\mathbf{B}\left( \mathbf{r}\right) =B\left(x\hat{e}_{x}-y\hat{e}_{y}\right) $ is the in-plane gradient magnetic field with the strength $B$, and $\bm{\sigma }$ is the $2\times2$ Pauli spin matrices.
+In a weak in-plane quadrupole magnetic field (e.g., $B=0.5$), the density distribution of the system is similar to that at small rotation frequency (see Fig. 3(d)).
+The difference lies in that in this case, the fracture directions of the second layer density ring of component 1 are different, and the fracture occurs simultaneously on the inner and outer sides.
+Once the relatively strong in-plane quadrupole magnetic field is included, e.g., $B=6$ as shown in Fig. 3(b), the system exhibits an unusual density and phase distributions.
 Due to the presence of the in-plane quadrupole magnetic field, the density distributions of the two components are symmetrical about the two principal diagonals.
 In the meantime, the phase distributions of two components display typical quadrupole field characteristics, with hidden vortices and antivortices occupying the two principal diagonals, respectively.
-Particularly, the phase defects along the two principal diagonals in component 2 constitute a series of hidden vortex-antivortex pairs with each other.
-Accordingly, the ground state of the system becomes a droplet lattice state with hidden vortices and antivortices along two principal diagonals.
-This ground-state structure is different from the case of spin-orbit coupled dipolar BECs with in-plane quadrupole magnetic field (see Figs. 1(d) and 1(g) in Ref. \cite{Li}), where the ground state is an annular structure with hidden vortex-antivortex cluster in the central density hole region.
+Particularly, the ground state of the system becomes a droplet lattice state with hidden vortices and antivortices along two principal diagonals.
+This ground-state structure is different from the case of spin-orbit-coupled dipolar BECs with in-plane quadrupole magnetic field (see Figs. 1(d) and 1(g) in Ref. \cite{Li}), where the ground state is an annular structure with hidden vortex-antivortex cluster in the central density hole region.
 In addition, our computation results show that the local topological charges in the spin texture in Fig. 3(b) approach $Q = 1$ (square marks), $Q = 0.5$ (pentagon marks), and $Q = -0.5$ (hexagon marks), which indicates that the local topological defects are skyrmion, half-skyrmion (meron), and half-antiskyrmion (antimeron), respectively \cite{Mermin}.
 Hence the spin texture forms a complex skyrmion-meron-antimeron cluster with the topological defects being distributed along the two principal diagonals.

 Furthermore, the changes in the ground-state structure of the system for the above two cases can also be reflected by the miscibility of the two components.
 A miscibility parameter $\eta$ can be defined to approximately measure the degree of overlap between the densities of the two components \cite{Kumar1,Kumar2},